 In theory the whole process is as easy as 1, 2, 3:

-I must say I am impressed – we’re not talking $5 toasters here.
-There’s an Apple Watch Series 3 valued at $399 and a SONY OLED HD TV here that I could potentially get for free worth $2,999.
+I must say I am impressed – we’re not talking $5 toasters here; there’s an Apple Watch Series 3 valued at $399 and a SONY OLED HD TV here that’s easily worth $2,999.

-I found joining the site pretty easy and straightforward.
-You just fill in the standard forms with the usual contact details and then take a short survey about your interests, demographics and so on I think so they can better match you with relevant review offers.
+Joining the site is pretty easy and straightforward; you just fill in the standard forms with the usual contact details and then take a short survey about your interests, demographics and so on so they can match you with relevant review offers.

 Once you’ve done that you can then apply to review any of the products available.
 When selected you’ll be told via email and a few days later you should receive the product in the mail.

-When you take into account there’re thousands of members all effectively ‘bidding’ on the same items, chances are you won’t get picked.
+It’s important to have realistic expectations going into this – your chances of being selected for a review are pretty slim.
+When you take into account there are 1,000’s of members all effectively ‘bidding’ on the same items, chances are you won’t get picked.

-I think the Product Testing owners should make this a little clearer on their site because as we’ll see here in a minute, many users have high expectations starting out but then are left feel disappointed to say the least.
+I think the Product Testing owners should make this a little clearer on their site because as we’ll see here in a minute, many users have high expectations starting out but are then left feeling a little disappointed.

 1. It’s highly unlikely you’ll actually be sent anything in the post to review

 This is definitely a great side project but it’s clear this is not something you can do full-time.
 They only need one reviewer per product.
 This means you’re competing with 1000s of users for one single offer.